 Table ES-3 below summarizes the number of MCL violations of California-specific regulated chemicals, and the estimated population served by the PWS incurring the violations.
-California initiated implementation of the MCL for 1,2,3-trichloropropane (123TCP) in 2018, and PWS began to conduct initial quarterly monitoring.
+California initiated implementation of the MCL for 1,2,3-trichloropropane (123TCP) in 2018, and PWSs began to conduct initial quarterly monitoring.
 The large number of SOC MCL violations shown in Table ES-3 was due to implementation of the 123TCP state drinking water standard.

-California's Total Coliform Rule (TCR) regulations had not yet been updated to reflect the federal Revised Total Coliform Rule (rTCR) in 2020, so the Drinking Water Program staff are tracking violations for both the rTCR and TCR.
+Since California revised the state's Total Coliform Rule (TCR) regulations to incorporate the federal Revised Total Coliform Rule (rTCR) in July 2021, DDW regulated both the rTCR and the state TCR concurrently for the first half of 2021.
+Since violation of the monthly Total Coliform MCL is no longer required to be reported to USEPA, DDW tracks these as state violations.
 The summary of violations of the rTCR is presented in Table ES-1, and the violations of California's TCR Total Coliform MCL (non-acute) is presented in Table ES-3 below.
-The number of TCR Total Coliform MCL violations for 2020 is fewer than those incurred by PWS in previous years.
+The number of TCR Total Coliform MCL violations for 2021 is fewer than those incurred by PWSs in previous years due to the regulatory change.